Grammarsalad/B_Kits/README.md

 This component imposes 1 point of fatigue whenever the Rage Class feature is used.

-#### 1206: Barbarian Rage and Berserker Enage Fatigue
+#### 1206: Barbarian Rage and Berserker Enrage Fatigue

 This component imposes 1 point of fatigue whenever the Rage or Enrage Class feature is used.

-#### 1207: Everybody gets Fatigued
+#### 1207: Everybody gets fatigued

+This component imposes 1 point of fatigue whenever the Rage or Enrage Class feature is used.

 This component  adds performance fatigue to both the Shaman Dance and the Bard Song.

-Additionally, this component imposes 1 point of fatigue whenever the Rage or Enrage Class feature is used.

 ### 1301: Unique Arcane Spell Lists

 This component will allow unique spell lists for all arcane classes and kits.

-**TBD**
+# TBD

 ### 1401-1403: Turn bonus by charisma